noteed/euranova/README.md

         /source/storm-starter-0.9.2-incubating-jar-with-dependencies.jar \
         euranova.SimpleTopology stormcase

+Note: the above IP address is the Nimbus container address.

 ## Running

+Running the Storm case is done in two steps.
+The first step launch a set of containers to run Storm and Kafka.
+The second stop submits the Storm case topology to Storm.

-Run the `launch.sh` script:
+The first step is done by the `launch.sh` script:

     > ./launch.sh

 This will spawn a few Docker containers:

 - a ZooKeeper container, used for Kafka and for Storm,
-- a Kafka container (the script also creates two topics),
+- a Kafka container (the script also creates the two topics used by the Storm case),
-- a Storm Nimbus container,
+- a Storm Nimbus container (its IP address will be used in the second step),
 - a Storm supervisor container,
 - a Storm UI container, accessible on <container-ip>:8080,
 - a Webscocket server,
-- and a Nginx server, accessible on localhost.
+- and a Nginx server, accessible directly from the host on port 80.

-To run the Storm topology, either use `mvn` as shown above, or to make use of the small Storm cluster, use:
+While the containers are spawned, the script outputs the container IDs and associated IP addresses.

+The second step is done by:

-    > docker run -v `pwd`:/source noteed/storm /submit.sh
+    > docker run -v `pwd`:/source noteed/storm /submit.sh 172.17.0.4

+Note: `172.17.0.4` is an example Nimbus address, as displayed by `launch.sh`.

 The kafka image can also be used to generate messages: